-Busy Winter for Roelof
+Busy winter for Roelof

-Before too long the Netherlands International will he heading off to Sharjah in the UAE to play in the 2018 T10.
+The popular all-rounder has just left for Sharjah in the UAE to play in the 2018 T10.

-“I will be playing for the Maratha Arabians again and it was an unbelievable tournament last year.”
+“I’ll be playing for the Maratha Arabians again and it was an unbelievable tournament last year.”

 What future does Roelof think that T10 has in world cricket?